-Credit bureaus will scrub some unpaid tax debts, court judgments from reports
+Credit bureaus will scrub some unpaid tax debts, court judgments from reports, but those that remain will still sting

 But if you get hit with a tax lien, there’s a good chance it will never appear on your credit report.
 The three major credit bureaus – Equifax, Experian and TransUnion – will begin excluding or removing many liens and nearly all civil judgments from consumers’ credit reports starting in July.